JaimeYahPerez/Github-Practice/README.md

 This is a practice project to better understand Git and GitHub.
+By pushing and pulling the text file we learn how to communicate with each other while coding and we get practice on these skills